-Short Order Burger Collab, a patty and a recipe
+Short Order Burger

 In recent years, Perth’s seen a torrent of restaurants open who are specialising in burgers.
 Not the type with beetroot and lentil patties, though.
 We’re talking about a resurgence of the original, the Presley of burgers, the type you would’ve eaten in a bright, poppy American diner last century.